 True to form, Craig found the cutest (TINY) townhouse on the West side, right next to the Highline.
 The decision was an easy one to make: Downsize space and maximize creativity.
 This was the dream, a space where we would be able to welcome clients into our salon as warmly as if they were entering our home, because it IS our home.
 The house has three levels – the first is the salon, where I’m the only stylist in residence, and our living quarters upstairs.

 We opened for business in January 2020 and then were forced to close in March as part of the state-wide lockdown.
-As we prepare to reopen when we’re given the green light, we stand ready.
-The health and safety of our clients has always been the most important element of our service-first philosophy, from choosing the best ‘clean’ products to use in our salons to never using noxious chemicals; during this downtime I’ve taken Barbicide COVID-19 certification courses to make sure that we have the newest tools to keep our environment safe and sterile.
+The health and safety of our clients has always been the most important element of our service-first philosophy, from choosing the best ‘clean’ products to use in our salons to never using noxious chemicals; as part of the cleanliness I have also taken the Barbicide COVID-19 certification courses to make sure that I have the newest tools to keep your environment safe and sterile.

 I hope that you, too, have kept well and safe during these uncertain times.
-I can’t tell you how much I look forward to welcoming you into our new salon when we are once again able to do so, for a true one-on-one service experience that we think is the best in the business.
+I look forward to welcoming you into Salon Ruggeri for a true one-on-one service experience that I think is the best in the business.